uvmaero/stm32-blue-demo/README.md

-# stm32-blue-demo
+# STM32-Blue-Demo

 Using the STM32 Blue Pill to get up to speed on the STM32 environment.
 Note: The chip is the SMT32F103C8.
-(A lot of generic blue pill boards will use a functionally idential chip as this)
+(A lot of generic blue pill boards will use a functionally idential chip as this) This repo aslo has information on the Discovery Board which uses the STM32F303VCT8.

 ## Project Notes: